erxes/erxes/docs/docs/developer/ubuntu.md

     driver: bridge
 ```

-2. Run the following command in the folder where above file in:
+2. Run the following command in the folder where above file exists:

 ```
 docker-compose up -d